Kele Mou Bana

-Kele Mou Bana is an album by American jazz pianist Don Pullen and the African-Brazilian Connection, recorded in 1990 for the Blue Note label.
+Kele Mou Bana is an album by American jazz pianist Don Pullen and the African-Brazilian Connection, recorded in 1990 for the Blue Note Records.

 Reception

 The AllMusic review by Michael G. Nastos stated: "Everything with this band clicks from the word go, as Pullen weaves his way through a panoramic world view that, in this limited CD format, seems like he's merely scratching the surface of what this ensemble is capable of".